IlyaSleptsov/Log_analyzer/README.md

 - time_max - the maximum $request_time for this URL
 - time_med - the median $request_time for this URL

-To run the program, enter the folliwng code:
+To run the program, enter the following code:
 ```
 python3 log_analyzer.py
 ```